Apple Fitness Plus

 Apple Fitness+ is a new subscription service for Apple Watch owners.
 Subscribers stream workout videos while viewing synced Apple Watch workout data.
 On December 14, the service launched at $9.99 per month, $79.99 per year, or as part of the $29.95-per-month Apple One Premier bundle.

 Apple Fitness+ Features

 Apple's new workout streaming service stands as a rival to alternatives like Peloton and NordicTrack.
 Rather than requiring expensive equipment dedicated to exercise, it uses Apple devices you already own to move in sync with on-screen instructors while your workout displays alongside them.

 As going to the gym can be either impossible or risky during the pandemic, home workouts have become part of the "new normal."
-Apple Fitness+ is an upcoming service that can make home exercise easier and more rewarding for Apple Watch owners.
+Apple Fitness+ is a service that can make home exercise easier and more rewarding for Apple Watch owners.

 The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that will be available on iPhone, iPad, and Apple TV.
 Users select an exercise routine, and a pre-recorded workout will begin on the screen.
 After choosing the activity, their Apple Watch will automatically start tracking their movement.

 At launch, the service supports these workouts:

 You can choose workouts with various difficulties.
 In addition to moderate and advanced activities, Apple includes an Absolute Beginner program that coaches users on movement and exercise basics.